Those ingredients that with one pinch, dash, or drizzle take a recipe from good to incredible.

 I'd go so far as to say that the mark of an accomplished cook isn't merely in learning technique but also in learning when to add (and how much to add) of said magical ingredients.

 So when my friends at California Grown asked me to create a recipe around local honey, I was oh-so game.
-One thing I adore about California is that the array of produce here is as diverse and vibrant as the people.
+I adore California because the array of produce here is as diverse and vibrant as the people.

-What this recipe does have is lots of summery, bright flavors that feel a whole lot like California sunshine on a plate.
+This recipe has lots of summery, bright flavors that feel a lot like California sunshine on a plate.

-To make this recipe, you don’t need much as it’s easy, simple, and pretty quick.
+You don't need much to make this recipe as it's easy, simple, and pretty quick.
 The only must-follow rule is to bring the feta to room temperature before cooking it.
 This will ensure that the cheese gets uniformly soft and flavored.

 The variations here are many.
-You could not only switch the type of honey you use but also the herbs (say, mint or basil or thyme).
-And, if you don’t feel like turning on your broiler this can also be made on the grill.
-Simply place the feta and seasonings in a piece of aluminum foil, close it tight, and grill it for just a few minutes until the feta takes on an almost ricotta-like texture.
+You could switch the type of honey you use and the herbs (say, mint or basil or thyme).
+And, if you don't feel like turning on your broiler, this can also be made on the grill.
+Place the feta and seasonings in a piece of aluminum foil, close it tight, and grill it for just a few minutes until the feta takes on an almost ricotta-like texture.

 at room temperature

 plus more for garnish